vedph/gve-doc/model/hierarchy.md

   - literary magazine (Literaturzeitschrift)
   - edition volume (Editionsband)

-#### Epigram Version and Lost Lines
+#### Epigram Version Item and Lost Lines Item

 For epigram version the group ID is the epigram's EID.
+It is still to be determined whether we need the epigram version item or not.

 - _identity_:
   - [metadata](https://github.com/vedph/cadmus-general/blob/master/docs/metadata.md)